Bernard-A/IoTRoam-Tutorial/Gateway-Setup.md

 There are multiple interfaces available to access the device - Serial ports, Ethernet and Cellular (if you buy the Multitech Conduit with Cellular antenna).
 Assuming that you are able to access (by watching the Mulitech links above or you have  solved your selves) to your RGW by an **SSH** and the **Web Interface**, the steps to follow are detailed in the following sections:

+In addition, here is a brief pointer on the steps followed by us to access the Multitech RGW:

+ * Connect to the USB device connection slot (found near the Antenna) in the Multitech Conduit RGW and then connect to your computer
+ * Similar to the [End Device Hardware Setup], identify and connect to the serial port from one's computer
+ * Get the IP address are explained [here]
+ * We are using the [Conduit AEP model] as firmware for the RGW.
+Hence it is possible to access the Web interface of the RGW connecting to the IP address from a web client.
+ * If not done, do a [Firmware Upgrade] of the RGW  from the web interface

+## Install and Configuring the Packet Forwarder

 If you relate to the [Architecture] page, our focus is on the two components as shown in the figure below:

 <p align="center">